kosm1x/AI-Journal/README.md

 COMMIT Journal is a personal journaling application that helps users track their thoughts, goals, tasks, and personal growth using the COMMIT methodology.
 The application uses MongoDB for data storage and provides a modern web interface for users to interact with their journal entries.

 ## Current Status
 The backend API and database integration are now complete and functional.
-The server successfully connects to MongoDB Atlas and all API endpoints for user authentication and journal entries are working.
+The Intelligence Layer has been implemented with OpenAI integration for natural language processing capabilities.
+The server successfully connects to MongoDB Atlas and all API endpoints for user authentication, journal entries, and AI analysis are working.

 ## Features Implemented
 - **User Authentication**: Register and login with JWT token-based authentication
 - **Journal Entries**: Create, read, update, and delete journal entries
 - **Entry Types**: Organize entries by type (Context, Objectives, Mindmap, Ideate, Track)
 - **Tags**: Add custom tags to entries for better organization
+- **AI Analysis**: Automatic analysis of journal entries for emotions, goals, tasks, and themes
+- **Smart Classification**: AI-powered classification of entry types based on content
+- **Semantic Search**: Search journal entries using natural language queries
-- **Weekly Summaries**: Generate weekly summaries of journal entries
+- **Weekly Summaries**: Generate AI-enhanced weekly summaries of journal entries

 ## Tech Stack
 - **Backend**: Node.js with Express
 - **Database**: MongoDB Atlas (cloud-hosted)
 - **Authentication**: JWT (JSON Web Tokens) with bcryptjs for password hashing
+- **AI Integration**: OpenAI API for natural language processing
 - **Development**: Nodemon for auto-restarting during development
 - **Testing**: Simple HTML/JS test client for API verification